Is Narcotic Tolerance Dangerous?

 *Statistic from 2015

-Narcotic tolerance can lead to an individual abusing the drug in order to feel the same effects they once experienced.
-It can also lead to overdose when those who are abusing opioids take too much of the drug at once, trying to bypass their tolerance for it.
-Tolerance to narcotics, while common and not an issue in itself, can lead to many problems for an individual, which is why it is important for both doctor and patient to communicate about the issue in order to avoid any of the possible consequences of this side effect.
+Narcotic tolerance can lead to an individual abusing the drug to feel the same effects they once experienced.
+It can lead to overdose when those who are abusing opioids take too much of the drug at once, trying to bypass their tolerance for it.
+Tolerance to narcotics, while common and a natural bodily process, can lead to many health, legal, and financial problems for an individual who cannot control their urges.
+As such, doctors and their patients must communicate about possible misuse to avoid the potential consequences as tolerance builds over time.

 Do You Want to Learn More About Narcotic Tolerance?

-By calling 800-934-1582(Who Answers?) you can learn more about prescription (as well as illegal) narcotics and the possible effects they can cause, including tolerance.
+By calling 800-934-1582(Sponsored) you can learn more about prescription (as well as illegal) narcotics and the possible effects they can cause, including tolerance.
 We can help you avoid any issues associated with this condition and find treatment if you are personally experiencing a high tolerance for these drugs.

 the Take-Away